-- 1. Plan map and soil map of site/affected area, if applicable (use conservation plan maps if available). - 2.
-Location of sensitive resources and setbacks, if applicable (use conservation plan maps if available). - 3.
+- 1. Statement of Purpose/Goals/Objectives of implementing integrated pest management. - 2.
+Plan map and soil map of site/affected area, if applicable (use conservation plan maps if available). - 3.
+Location of sensitive resources and setbacks, if applicable (use conservation plan maps if available). - 4.
 Interpretation of the environmental risk analysis.
-Note: all pesticide label requirements and federal, state, and local regulations must be followed for all pesticide applications. - 4.
-Identification of appropriate mitigation techniques.
-See Agronomy Technical Note 5 Table I for pesticide risk mitigation management techniques. - 5.
-A list of pest prevention and avoidance strategies that will be implemented, if applicable. - 6.
-A scouting plan and threshold levels for each pest, if applicable.

-- 7. Other monitoring plans, if applicable, such as weather monitoring to indicate when pesticide application for prevention is warranted. - 8.
-A list of accepted pest thresholds or methods to determine thresholds that warrant treatment, if applicable.
+Provide a copy of USDA-NRCS WIN-PST soil/pesticide interaction hazard report for each chemical pesticide planned/applied and each major (10% and greater) soil type in the pest management area.
+Note: all pesticide label requirements and federal, state, and local regulations must be followed for all pesticide applications. - 5.
+Identification of appropriate mitigation techniques (minimum level of mitigation is based on the WIN-PST Soil/Pesticide Interaction Hazard Rating).
+See Nebraska Agronomy Technical Note 110 Table I for pesticide risk mitigation management techniques. - 6.
+A list of pest prevention and avoidance strategies that will be implemented, if applicable. - 7.
+A scouting plan and threshold levels for each pest, if applicable. - 8.
+Other monitoring plans, if applicable, such as weather monitoring to indicate when pesticide application for prevention is warranted. - 9.
+A list of accepted pest thresholds or methods to determine thresholds that warrant treatment, if applicable. - 10.
+Record keeping method.

-Note: Items 5, 6, 7 and 8 are required to document a comprehensive IPM system, but they may not be applicable when only a limited number of mitigation techniques are sufficient to address identified natural resource concerns.
+Note: Items 6, 7, 8 and 9 are required to document a comprehensive IPM system, but they may not be applicable when only a limited number of mitigation techniques are sufficient to address identified natural resource concerns.